 Apart from how you access each service, there aren’t many more differences between MLB.TV and MLB EXTRA INNINGS.
 Both grant you live out-of-market access to all MLB regular season games that aren’t exclusively airing on national television.

 If you already have a cable or satellite subscription, we recommend MLB EXTRA INNINGS.
-The price varies between TV providers, but you’ll get all your games in one place without leaving your TV service’s interface.
+The price can vary between TV providers, but you’ll get all your games in one place without leaving your TV service’s interface.
 Plus, most MLB EXTRA INNINGS subscriptions include MLB.TV.
 That’s perfect if you must catch some games on the go.

 For a more in-depth look at the two services, visit our MLB EXTRA INNINGS vs. MLB.TV comparison page.